Introduction

 -ٍ

-- In the possessive case, the possessor comes after the thing possessed.
+In the possessive construct, the possessor follows the item being possessed.

 Examples: